 Reprisal means any harmful measure against a person who made a disclosure or cooperated in an audit or investigation stemming from the disclosure.
-Threats or bullying to prevent someone from speaking out about a wrongdoing are also considered reprisal.
+Threats or bullying to prevent someone from speaking out about a wrongdoing or from cooperating in an audit or investigation are also considered reprisal.

 Have you suffered reprisal?
 You can file a complaint with the Québec Ombudsman.

-The Act to facilitate the disclosure of wrongdoings relating to public bodies prohibits reprisal against a whistleblower or anyone who cooperated in an audit or investigation further to a disclosure.
+The Act to facilitate the disclosure of wrongdoings relating to public bodies prohibits reprisal against a person who in good faith made a disclosure or cooperated in an audit or investigation further to a disclosure.
 Threatening or bullying someone to prevent them from making a disclosure or cooperating in an audit or investigation is also prohibited.

 Reprisal is an offence.
 Anyone found guilty is liable to a fine ranging from $2,000 to $20,000.
 The fine can reach $10,000 to $250,000 for businesses, associations or legal persons.